Our curriculum can prepare you for new leadership opportunities.

 We’re here to support you.
-With several degrees of student support, no GRE requirements, and a flexible learning environment, we’re breaking down the barriers that often prevent bright minds from reaching their full potential in advanced practice.
-Our inclusive approach to leadership starts with our three entry points:
+With several degrees of student support, no GRE requirements and a flexible learning environment, we’re breaking down barriers that often prevent bright minds from reaching their full potential in advanced practice.
+Our inclusive approach to leadership starts with three entry points:

 - Associate Degree in Nursing to MSN

 - Bachelor of Science in Nursing to MSN

 “My experience with Regis surpassed all of my expectations.
 The curriculum was comprehensive, well formulated, had small class sizes promoting relationships among students and faculty that facilitated and supported learning.
 The program prepared me well for board certification and I was pleased with the availability and expertise of the faculty.”

 What can you do with an MSN WHNP degree?

 In 2017, there were approximately 165.92 million women in the U.S., and each of these women requires specialized health services to lead a healthy life (statista.com 2019).
 As a women’s health nurse practitioner, you can help provide the services and counseling that women need to achieve that goal.
 With our online WHNP-focused MSN, you can develop the skills to undertake a variety of duties, including:

 Conducting wellness examinations, such as PAP smears, mammograms, and sexual health screenings